-Risk of Falling Increased for Older Adults in Young Age Groups
+The risk of Falling Increased for Older Adults in Young Age Groups.

 The study reports an increase in the risk of falling among older adults aged between 65 and 75 years.
 In Finland, people have improved average health, resulting in an older population partaking in more activities, which could possibly be why there is an increased risk of falling among this age group.
 The older adults in this younger age group are also consuming more alcohol than the ones in older age groups, resulting in increased fall risk.

 Although there is a linear development in the incidence of falls among older adults in Finland, there is a point of consideration in this study that needs to be further explored.